-Residential development contemplated for Village G has the potential to add school-aged children to the population of West Villages.
+Residential development contemplated for Village F has the potential to add school-aged children to the population of West Villages.
 This property is primarily located in the Taylor Ranch Elementary, Venice Middle School, and Venice High School attendance zones, among others.

-In consideration of the long-range development of West Villages, and the demands that may place on existing schools, the owners of West Villages entered into a Real Property Dedication Agreement with the School District of Sarasota County on October 6, 2016.
-This agreement memorializes the owners' completed conveyance of 60+/- acres of property, having frontage on West Villages Parkway, and generally located north of Village G.
+In consideration of the long-range development of West Villages and the demands it may place on existing schools, the owners of West Villages entered into a Real Property Dedication Agreement with the School District of Sarasota County on October 6, 2016.
+This agreement memorializes the owners' completed conveyance of 60+/- acres of property, having frontage on West Villages Parkway and generally located northeast of Village F.